E-mail: [email protected]

 Randolph Gaw is an experienced trial and appellate litigator.
 Prior to co-founding Gaw | Poe LLP, he was the founder of The Gaw Group, a successful solo law firm practice where he represented clients in commercial, financial services and intellectual property litigation.
 He started The Gaw Group after spending more than ten years of litigation practice at international law firms O’Melveny & Myers and Wilson Sonsini Goodrich & Rosati.
 He has successfully represented clients in appellate litigation, commercial litigation, arbitration, trade secrets litigation, securities litigation and class actions.
 His clients have prevailed at trial or on appeal in matters collectively approaching $4 billion.

 Mr. Gaw has been named a Fellow of the Litigation Counsel of America, a trial lawyer honorary society where fellowship is by invitation only and is limited to less than one-half of one percent of American lawyers.
-Mr. Gaw was also recognized as a Super Lawyer™ for Northern California in 2018 and 2019, and as a Rising Star™ for Northern California for 2016 and 2017, by Super Lawyers magazine.
+Mr. Gaw was also recognized as a Super Lawyer™ for Northern California in 2018-2020, and as a Rising Star™ for Northern California for 2016 and 2017, by Super Lawyers magazine.

 Mr. Gaw began his legal career after graduating from Stanford Law School.
 While at Stanford, he was a member of the winning team in the school-wide moot court competition and was honored as the most outstanding oral advocate for the entire tournament.
 Mr. Gaw also served as a senior editor of the Stanford Journal of Law, Business and Finance and was a cast member of the annual law school musical.